pepkit/pepspec/docs/pephub/pephubclient/cli.md

-# PEPHubClient (phc)
+# PEPHubClient CLI (phc)

-PEPHubClient CLI is avaliable as `phc` command.
+Installing PEPHubClient provides a CLI through the `phc` command.
 It provides a set of commands to interact with PEPhub.

 ```text
 $ phc --help